 Ensuring Federal Agencies are Transparent and Utilize Best Science to Update US Dietary Guidelines

 The U.S. Departments of Health and Human Services and Agriculture (HHS and USDA) currently indicate that adults who choose to drink in moderation limit consumption to a maximum of two drinks per day for men and one drink per day for women, as it has for many years.
 The agencies are currently evaluating options to update the dietary guidelines scheduled to be finalized in 2025.
-It has been growing concern that a government committee, operating under an agency within HHS, exceeded its authority and is unauthorized to carry out the research.
+There has been a growing concern that other HHS agencies are producing un-authorized studies on alcohol, not based on dietary science, that could impact the dietary guidelines.
+Members of Congress will soon be weighing in on this issue.
 ACSA is urging the federal government that all U.S. agencies use sound scientific research standards and conduct the necessary reviews in a transparent process using a preponderance of the evidence standard, should revisions be proposed.

 Distillers who attended the Fly-in were largely optimistic after the Capitol Hill visits.